This article is written for Google Workspace for Education (GWFE) admins and educators.

 - Click the Slides menu Insert > Video...

 - A dialog will popup.
 The dialog allows students to search, embed and watch Youtube videos within Google Slides.
 Safe Doc disables the Youtube searching for your students.

 Now verify if ALL of your mock accounts in the OU have Safe Doc installed and activated with the green umbrella icon.

 Step 7.
 Configure Safe Doc

-It's recommend to configure Safe Doc to block only some features by your school needs for performance.
+It's recommended to configure Safe Doc to block only some features by your school needs for performance.
 The initial policy configuration may block many features that your school regards as "safe".
 To turn off some policies, please learn more about Safe Doc Configuration.